 - Your app does not rank for a keyword even though you have used it in a crucial field already?
 Get rid of it and try out another one.

 App Radar can be helpful following this strategy.
-It tracks your mobile app’s visibility in search results AND allows you to directly optimize your app store page without entering any other online-tools due to a direct integration to iTunes Connect and Google Play Console.
+It tracks your mobile app’s visibility in search results AND allows you to directly optimize your app store page without entering any other online-tools due to a direct integration to App Store Connect (iTunes Connect) and Google Play Console.